Henry Williamson: Post-war life and writing

 After the war, the family left the farm.
 In 1946 Williamson went to live alone at Ox's Cross, Georgeham in North Devon, where he built a small house in which to write.
 In 1947 Henry and Loetitia divorced.
-Williamson fell in love with a young teacher, Christine Duffield, and they were married in 1949.
+Williamson fell in love with a young teacher, Christine Duffield, and they married in 1949.
 He began to write his series of fifteen novels collectively known as A Chronicle of Ancient Sunlight.
 In 1950, the year his only child by this marriage Harry Williamson was born, he edited a collection of poems and short stories by James Farrar, a promising young poet who had died, at the age of 20, in the Second World War.
 From 1951 to 1969 Williamson produced almost one novel a year while contributing regularly to the Sunday Express and The European magazine, edited by Diana Mosley.
 He also contributed a number of reviews and articles to The Sunday Times.

 In 1964 he had a short affair with the novelist Ann Quin, who was nearly forty years his junior (he had previously had an affair with his secretary Myfanwy Thomas, daughter of poet Edward Thomas).
-All this put great strain on his marriage and, in 1968, Christine and he were divorced after years of separation.
+All this put great strain on his marriage and, in 1968, Christine and he divorced after years of separation.

 For the 1972 BBC television programme The Vanishing Hedgerows produced by David Cobham, Williamson returned to the Norfolk farm he ran for 10 years from 1936 and contrasted traditional methods of agriculture with those of the 1970s.

 In 1974 he began working on a script for a film treatment of Tarka the Otter to be made by Cobham, but it was not regarded as suitable to film, being about 180,000 words long.
-Filming went on, unbeknownst to him, and the film of Tarka the Otter, narrated by Peter Ustinov, was released in 1979.
+Filming went on, unknown to him, and the film of Tarka the Otter, narrated by Peter Ustinov, was released in 1979.
 Williamson's son Harry composed music for the film with Anthony Phillips but it was not used due to budgetary considerations; their Tarka was finished and released in 1988.